The Best Day Trips From Myrtle Beach

 Distance: 14.7 miles

-Cherry Grove is well worth a visit even if it’s just for Cherry Grove Pier.
-Originally built in the 1950s, Cherry Grove Pier is the only privately owned pier along the Grand Strand with a two-story observation deck and holds many fishing records.
-Notably, Cherry Grove Pier is where a 1,780-pound tiger shark was caught in the 1960s.
-Cherry Grove is a great spot for visitors who are looking for a quieter beach day.
+Cherry Grove is a North Myrtle Beach neighborhood often referred to by visitors as “that cute beach town near Myrtle Beach,” and it is well worth a visit, even if it’s just for the pier.
+Originally built in the 1950s, Cherry Grove Pier is the only privately owned pier along the Grand Strand with a two-story observation deck.
+It also holds many fishing records—most notably, it’s where a 1,780-pound tiger shark was caught in the 1960s.
+The Cherry Grove area is also a great destination for visitors who are looking for a quieter beach day.

 3. Conway, SC